BattletechModders/RogueTech/CustomUnits/Readme.txt

 		"additionalEncounterTags": [ "unit_vtol" ],                     - encounter tags list will be applied to actor.
 Note: you should be careful with this option, tags in this list should not be equal to tags in contracts definitions otherwise you can break objectives logic.
+		"NoJumpjetsBlock": false,                                       - if true mech in airmech mode do not have restriction on jumping regardless flying height but it still can't use DFA attack "MoveClamp": 0,                                                 - move clamp, same rules as for Unaffected section, but per representation
+		                                                                  0 - counted as not set.
+Example on math: clamp = 0.5, speed = 100
+																		  at start unit will be able to move 0-50 distance if previous turn move distance was 50 it will be able to move 25-75 at maximum speed it will be able to move 50-100 "MinJumpDistance": 0,                                           - min jump distance.
+Effective value will be <JumpDistance> * <MinJumpDistance>.
+		                                                                  Unit in this mode can't jump distance less than this.
-        "FlyHeight": 15.0,                                              - Flying height
+																		  Value less or equal 0 or greater or equal 1 counted as unset "FlyHeight": 15.0,                                              - Flying height
         "AirMechVerticalJets":[                                         - list of jump jets
           {